 If the issue is more complex and isn’t resolved through a phone call, we recommend writing to your supplier.
 You can do this either by email or post.
 Be sure to include your account information and any relevant scans or photocopies of your bills.

 If you’re still having problems, get in touch with Citizens Advice Consumer Service.
-This organisation was created to provide advice to consumers, although they won’t be able to take action on your behalf unless you qualify as a vulnerable citizen.
+This organisation was created to provide advice to consumers, although it won’t be able to take action on your behalf unless you qualify as a vulnerable citizen.
+You can contact the Citizens Advice Bureau on 0344 411 1444 or at www.citizensadvice.org.uk.

-If your supplier is unable to sort out your issue or doesn’t get back to you, it’s time to get in touch with the Ombudsman Services – Energy.
+If your supplier is unable to sort out your issue or doesn’t get back to you, it’s time to get in touch with the Energy Ombudsman.

-First, your supplier needs to acknowledge that the issue cannot be resolved on their side.
+First, your supplier needs to acknowledge that the issue cannot be resolved on its side.
 Ask the supplier to provide you with a letter of deadlock which you can take to the ombudsman.
-This letter will state that they are unable to solve the problem.
+This letter will state that it is unable to solve the problem.

-You need to give your supplier eight weeks to try to solve any issue you have raised before they are required to provide you with a letter of deadlock.
-If, after this time, they do not issue a letter on request, you are free to contact the ombudsman.
+You need to give your supplier eight weeks to try to solve any issue you have raised before it is required to provide you with a letter of deadlock.
+If, after this time, it does not issue a letter on request, you are free to contact the Ombudsman.

 If you need more information, have a look at our energy complaints guide.

 Gas and electricity suppliers are bound by certain rules when they market and sell energy contracts.
-These rules are either dictated by energy regulator Ofgem or part of a voluntary code of practice which most of the UK’s big six suppliers have signed up to.
+These rules are either dictated by Ofgem or part of a voluntary code of practice which most of the UK’s suppliers have signed up to.

 If you think you have been mis-sold an energy contract, your first step should be to get in touch with the relevant energy supplier.
 If you have been switched to a new supplier without your consent, you can complain to either your current or previous supplier.